ASTERIZER/astercodev/README_Devs_Only.md

 **To create app and build**
 - To create APP - npx create-next-app codev_web_ui
-- Export and Build - npm run build
+- Export and Build - nvm use 21.7.1<use required version> && sudo npm run build && sudo npm run postbuild (only for linux - ASTERIZER)
   -Export build to custom folder, modify under "scripts" in package.json - "Export"-key
     - also edit "next.config.js"